Hansel-DSouza/Gym-Management-System-/README.md

 # Gym-Management-System-
 *work in progress*
-possible issues:-
-deformed interface due to incompatible browsers, rare occasion of update table not working (works about 80% of the time), currently working on fixing current issues

 This project was created using vs code, and xampp and was run on Google Chrome to run project, first follow the step in Query.txt